barbararoehrnbauer/LocalKinematics_ESNs/README.md

 ## Relation to the manuscript

-`001_ESN_builder.py` generates the ESN RVE realizations that are subsequently subjected to virtual mechanical loading (uniaxial, planar tension, simple shear) in Abaqus. `002_Script_Coord_20Frames.py` extracts the resulting nodal coordinate histories from the simulation output. `003_RenderESN.mlx` renders these coordinate histories into grayscale ESN images for visual inspection and figures. `004_Kinematic_Fingerprint_Analysis.mlx` performs the core continuum-mechanics-based evaluation described in the manuscript — RAE-based facet-center kinematics and the resulting "kinematic fingerprint" (E₁₁, E₂₂, E₁₂, R, m) — that forms the main quantitative result of the study.
+`A_ESN_builder.py` generates the ESN RVE realizations that are subsequently subjected to virtual mechanical loading (uniaxial, planar tension, simple shear) in Abaqus. `B_Script_Coord_20Frames.py` extracts the resulting nodal coordinate histories from the simulation output. `D_Import_COORD.m` imports these coordinate histories into MATLAB. `C_RenderESN.mlx` renders them into grayscale ESN images for visual inspection and figures. `E_Kinematic_Fingerprint_Analysis.mlx` performs the core continuum-mechanics-based evaluation described in the manuscript — RAE-based facet-center kinematics and the resulting "kinematic fingerprint" (E₁₁, E₂₂, E₁₂, R, m) — that forms the main quantitative result of the study.